Skip to Main Content

 Find the Literature Review

-• It helps you as a reader understand what scholarship the author has consulted, and which scholars influenced their thinking in which ways.
+• It helps you as a reader understand what scholarship the author has consulted and which scholars influenced their thinking in what ways.
 All scholarly sources should credit earlier scholarship.

 • This is a great section in which to look for background information and additional articles using the in-text citations and references.

-• If the author conducted an original study, they will include a section that details their research strategy they followed.
+• If the author conducted an original study, they will include a section that details the research strategy they followed.

-• It will also inform the reader of the types of methods they chose and why, which can help the reader understand the mechanics of their study and the results.
+• It will also inform the reader of the types of methods they chose and why, which can help the reader understand the mechanics and results of the study.

 Look for References at the End